umbraco/UmbracoDocs/Getting-Started/Design/Rendering-Content/index-v_8_0.md

         }
     </ul>

-You can use the query helper (click "Query Builder") in the template editor to build more advanced queries
+You can use the Query Builder in the template editor to build more advanced queries
 ![Query button](images/button-v8.png)

 ![Query helper](images/query-v8.png)